MattWhilden/core/Documentation/netnative-differences.md

 The undocumented keyword __arglist is not supported in C#.

 ### P/Invoke methods cannot be reflection invoked
-To work around the problem, you can introduce a managed method to wrap the call to the P/invoke and reflection-invoke the wrapper.
+To work around the problem, you can introduce a managed method to wrap the call to the P/Invoke and reflection-invoke the wrapper.

 ### Application package file layout has changed
-The layout of binaries inside of your .appx is significantly different when using .NET Native vs. previous versions of .NET.
+The layout of files inside of your .appx is significantly different when using .NET Native vs. previous versions of .NET.
 The most obvious one is that all of the managed code in an application will be rolled into a single large .dll.
 As a result, enumerating and loading files in a .appx behaves differently.
-Code that relies on seeing the managed *.dll files in the application package will not see them.
+Code that relies on enumerating the managed *.dll files in an application package will not work properly.

 ### Inconsistencies for GetRuntime*() methods
-{@TODO make a bulleted list of the APIs}
-On the Full .NET Framework, GetRuntimeProperties() and GetRuntimeEvents() behave inconsistently from the other GetRuntime*() APIs.
-Unlike the other GetRuntime*() APIs, they suppress hidden instance properties and events defined inside base classes.

-On .NET Native, the GetRuntime*() APIs all behave consistently.
-That is, the results include hidden instance members from base classes.
+On the Full .NET Framework, GetRuntimeProperties() and GetRuntimeEvents() behave inconsistently suppress hidden instance properties and events defined inside base classes.
+The other GetRuntime*() methods will return these members.
+On .NET Native, the GetRuntime*() APIs have converged and now return the properties and events.

-### RuntimeReflectionExtensions.GetRuntimeInterfaceMap is not supported
+### RuntimeReflectionExtensions.GetRuntimeInterfaceMap(...) is not supported
 This is not currently supported.

 ### RuntimeReflectionsExtensions.GetRuntimeMethods() doesn't include hidden members in base classes